DSinghania13/SpeechSync/README.md

 **SpeechSync** is a real-time multilingual speech-to-speech translation system that bridges communication gaps across languages.
 Built using a modular pipeline of ASR (Automatic Speech Recognition), NMT (Neural Machine Translation), and TTS (Text-to-Speech), SpeechSync delivers low-latency, high-accuracy translations that are both context-aware and user-friendly.

+> ⚠️ **For the best experience, open this app in Google Chrome.
+Safari may have limited audio playback support.**

 ---

 ### 🖼️ User Interface Preview

 Below is a preview of the web-based interface designed for seamless interaction.
-Users can input borrower details and receive real-time credit risk predictions with an intuitive and responsive layout.
+Users can speak live and receive real-time translations in an intuitive, responsive interface.

 ![image](https://github.com/user-attachments/assets/6fde6ed0-4377-421a-bebc-31d43fb53745)